Do you have a plan for the future?

 The annual gift and estate tax exemption amount may vary from year to year, but it is important to consider as you are working on your estate plan.
 Currently, you can give up to $15,000 away each year under the gift tax exemption without having to report it tax.
 Exceeding this amount will reduce the amount of your lifetime exemption.
 As of 2020, the lifetime exemption is approximately $11.5 million.

 While North Carolina does not enforce an estate tax, the federal government does.
 In fact, the federal government can levy your estate if the value exceeds the applicable lifetime gift and tax exemption.
-Before making any gift from your estate, it is a good idea to discuss your plan with your estate attorney for guidance on any tax issues that may result immediately and later.
+Before making any gift from your estate, it is a good idea to discuss your plan with your Wilmington estate lawyer for guidance on any tax issues that may result immediately and later.

 Have You Reviewed Your Powers of Attorney?